 The APF Canada Investment Monitor tracks foreign direct investment announcements at the firm level, taking a bottom-up approach rather than reviewing the balance of payments in Canada’s national accounts.

-In order to generate the Investment Monitor data, APF Canada uses its own unique legacy data, third-party data sources, metasearch engines, and other search tools to aggregate data obtained from public sources including media reports, company documents, industry associations, investment promotion agencies.
-Investment announcements that will be entered in the database include greenfield investments, asset purchases, equity investment, mergers, acquisitions, joint ventures, etc.
+In order to generate the Investment Monitor data, APF Canada uses its own unique legacy data, third-party data sources, metasearch engines, and other search tools to aggregate data obtained from public sources including media reports, company documents, industry associations, and investment promotion agencies.
+Investment announcements that will be entered in the database include greenfield investments, asset purchases, equity investment, mergers, acquisitions, and joint ventures.

 Dollar values for the Investment Monitor are obtained through a thorough investigation of the deal value and, barring an official value, the best publicly available estimate.
 This methodology allows for the avoidance of errors that occur in databases that estimate deal value using proprietary algorithms.